About me

 I continuously participate in courses, seminars and workshops to increase my knowledge and understanding of the field.

-I have actively pursued my own art practice and exhibited the last 16 years.
-I have had my own art studio since 2006 in the San Francisco area and now in Copenhagen since 2017.
-I was part of a group of artists who created and opened GearBox Gallery (www.gearboxgallery.com) that opened in Oakland, California in 2015.
+I have actively pursued my own art practice and exhibited since 2005.
+I have had my own art studio from 2006 to 2016 in the San Francisco area. in Copenhagen from2017-2019.
+In 2019 I moved outside Aix-en-Provence where I have my a studio and also receive artists in residence.

 Languages